 Time for assessing a deficiency.
-If you choose not to recognize gain from a condemnation, any deficiency for any tax year in which part of the gain is realized may be assessed at any time before the expiration of 3 years from the date you notify the District Director for your area that you are replacing, or intending not to replace, the condemned property within the replacement period.
+Any deficiency for any tax year in which part of the gain is realized may be assessed at any time before the expiration of 3 years from the date you notify the IRS District Director for your area that you have replaced, or intend not to replace, the condemned property within the replacement period.